Skip to content

 Name Type Description Default

-path to CSV file
+path to CSV file or data frame containing regex-based substitutions

 required